SkylineCommunications/dataminer-docs-connectors/connector_help/connector-help/CEFD_Memotec_Netperformer_SDM8400.md

 ### Web Interface

 Use this page to have access to the **Web Interface** provided by the device's web server.
-Only in a LAN environment it is possible to have access to this page.
+The web interface is only accessible when the client machine has network access to the product.